Ar7D/Project/README.md

 Build
 =====

 This project was built directly in github using html, css, and javascript.
+Atom and Codepen were used to modify and test code before committing to github.

 The javascript function used to display the applicant information was the onclick event: